swiftlang/swift-evolution/proposals/0311-task-locals.md

 It is, however, slightly cumbersome on a source level to have to indent code only in order to get this property when in reality most of the time a binding is going to be set for the entirety (or remaining part) of the current function.

-It Swift were to gain some "`using`" mechanism, that would encapsulate the pattern of doing one "start" operation now, and an "end" operation at scope exit.
-That would bee a very general feature with broad applicability.
+If Swift were to gain some "`using`" mechanism, that would encapsulate the pattern of doing one "start" operation now and an "end" operation at scope exit.
+That would be a very general feature with broad applicability.
 The same mechanism could be used by task-locals rather than resorting to nesting.

 ```swift
 scoped_overwrite requestID = id   // <- intentionally terrible syntax